vikashkr99/writeup-Corridor/README.md

             &emsp;<img src="./img/source-code.png" alt="source-code" width="550"><br>
             &emsp;And it's endpoints are hashed values of something.
 Let's crack them using crackstation<br><br>
             &emsp;<img src="./img/hashes.png" alt="hashes" width="400"><br>
-            &emsp;the endpoints are MD5 hash values of numbers from 1 to 13.<br>
+            &emsp;The endpoints are MD5 hash values of numbers from 1 to 13.<br>
     </li><br>
     <li>
         Getting the flag.<br><br>
             &emsp;The room description suggests us to uncover website locations and also to look at the pattern for help so<br>
-            &emsp;my next step is to write a python script that generates hash of numbers and test's weather they exist here.<br>
+            &emsp;my next step is to write a python script that generates hash of numbers and test's weather they are valid<br>
+            &emsp;endpoints or not.<br>
             &emsp;<img src="./img/python-script.png" alt="script"><br>
             &emsp;And just as i expected, i got an endpoint where i got the flag.<br><br>
     </li>